 Feeling unlovable, unworthy, and unwanted is normal after a breakup.
-But, just because it’s normal doesn’t mean you have to keep feeling bad about yourself!
-Learn how to stop feeling unlovable after a breakup, and start feeling happy again.
+But just because it’s normal doesn’t mean it’s inevitable!
+Here’s how to stop feeling unlovable after a breakup and start feeling happy again.

 I thought nobody could love me when my boyfriend broke up with me.
 I felt alone and ugly inside and out, and it took time to heal both my heart and my spirit.
 I know other women also struggle with feelings of unlovability and unworthiness after a breakup….so if you feel unwanted and unlovable, my friend, you are not alone.

-“I feel like no one could love me,” says Andi on How to Overcome Depressed Feelings After a Breakup.
+“I feel like no one could love me,” says Andi on When You Feel Scared You’ll Never Be Loved.
 I feel afraid, angry, hurt and lonely.
 It’s been two years since the breakup but it feels like yesterday.
 I’ve been feeling unlovable the whole time and I can’t go a day without thinking about him.
 I don’t know if it’s love or obsession but I’m tired of the way I feel.
 I don’t want to feel hopeless about life and love again, but I can’t overcome this feeling of being unlovable and unwanted.”

 How do you feel?
 Take time to identify your specific emotions.
 Do you feel unlovable because this was your first love, or unwanted because your boyfriend broke up with you?
 Maybe you’re feeling unworthy because he told you that you’re not good enough for him.
 Maybe he left you for another woman, or he cheated on you.